 Learn more about how Google Analytics determines which users sessions are associated with Search Ads 360 visits.

 If you want to see paid search activity in Google Analytics as well as in Search Ads 360, you'll need to take additional steps, depending on the type of engine account or on the level of service you've set up in Google Analytics:

 Google Ads: To view metrics associated with Google Ads clicks in Google Analytics, sign in to Google Ads and link Google Analytics to the Google Ads account.
 This feature is free for all Google Analytics accounts.

-Search Ads 360 data in Google Analytics 360: If you use the Search Ads 360 Reporting Integration in Google Analytics 360, you can view metrics associated with Search Ads 360 visits in Google Analytics, instead of metrics associated with Google Ads clicks and Bing Ads clicks.
+Search Ads 360 data in Google Analytics 360: If you use the Search Ads 360 Reporting Integration in Google Analytics 360, you can view metrics associated with Search Ads 360 visits in Google Analytics, instead of metrics associated with Google Ads clicks and Microsoft Advertising clicks.
 The number of clicks can differ from the number of visits when landing pages are unavailable, perhaps due to incorrect landing page URLs, connectivity problems, or spam filtering.

 With the reporting integration enabled, the data you see in Search Ads 360 and in Google Analytics 360 will match exactly.
 To set up this feature, follow the steps to link Search Ads 360 and Google Analytics or contact your Google Analytics 360 Account Manager.

 Important: If you don't link Google Ads or Microsoft Advertising to Google Analytics or you don't enable the "Search Ads 360 data in Google Analytics" feature, you won't see paid search activity in Google Analytics.

 Metrics in Google Analytics may not match Search Ads 360